natesales/pathvector/docs/vrrp.md

 # VRRP (Virtual Router Redundancy Protocol)

 Wireframe can build [keepalived](https://github.com/acassen/keepalived) configs for VRRP.
-To enable VRRP, add a `vrrp` config key containing a list of VRRP instances to your bcg config file.
+To enable VRRP, add a `vrrp` config key containing a list of VRRP instances to your config file.

 | Option      | Usage                                                                          |
 | ----------- | ------------------------------------------------------------------------------ |